QIntegration/Qualys-Jira-Connector/README.md

 ```

 Note: These upgrade instructions are provided in incremental manner.
 If you are using really old version of Jira connector, to make sure the connnector runs smoothly please check the upgrade instruction for other versions in guide as well.
 This will prevent potential upgrade issues due to missing changes in config/templates. https://docs.qualys.com/en/integration/jira_connector/#t=upgrade_connector_app%2Fupgrade_the_app.htm&rhsearch=upgrade

-Upgrade the App to v1.3.1.1
-For v1.3.1.1, we have introduced additional parameters for configuring connection retries and timeouts to the Jira connector in case of 429 error scenarios.
-The newly introduced parameters in config.json are,
- 1. numberOfRetriesForJiraApiCall
- 2. connectionRequestTimeOut
- 3. frequencyToProcessOutputFiles

-To Upgrade to v1.3.1.1 from v1.3.1 follow the instructions listed below,
- 1. Stop your containers
- 2. Update the latest images in docker-compose.yml.
-You can get the latest [docker-compose.yml] (https://github.com/QIntegration/Qualys-Jira-Connector/blob/main/docker-compose.yml)
- 3. The newly introduced parameters described above are enabled with their default values if not manually updated in config.json.
-See [Configuration](https://docs.mp02.eng.sjc01.qualys.com/en/integration/jira_connector/#t=get_started%2Fconfiguration.htm) section in user guide to learn more about the parameters and their default values.
-To modify the values, add these parameters to the config.json file and set your preferred value.
- 4. Restart your containers.